yaoxiaoyuan/mimix/readme.md

 ### HOW TO RUN

 1. Download conf and model data.  **Please scan the completed [agreement](https://github.com/yaoxiaoyuan/mimix/blob/main/Mimix%20Model%20Release%20Agreement.docx).
-If agree to the agreement, fill in the information and send it to yaoxiaoyuan1990 at gmail dot com.
+If agree to the agreement, fill in the information and send the agreement to yaoxiaoyuan1990 at gmail dot com.
+Without agreement,  I won't reply to you.
 I will send links to your email address once the procedure is approved.** **The email title must be written as "Application to download the Mimix Models".**

 2. Put conf and model under mimix folder